uiocompcat/AABBA/README.rst

 Define the AABBA parameters in the first lines of **ac_NBO_multithread.py** and **ac_PT_multithread.py** files:

-        1) Select the parameters to perform the autocorrelation functions accordingly:
+        1) Select the parameters to perform the autocorrelation functions accordingly ("PARAMS" dictionary).

         - **ac_operator**: origin of the autocorrelation (M or F) and arithmetic operator (A, D, S, R) applied to the properties.